khadas/khadas_docs/linux/source/vim1/SoftPWMServo.md

 2.5ms -- 180 degree angle
 ```

-The working principle of the 360-degree angle simulation servo is the same as that of the servo.
+The working principle of the 360-degree simulated-servo is the same as that of the servo.

 ```
 0.5ms -- Counterclockwise/maximum speed